Binomial Rings: Axiomatisation, Transfer and Classification: Binomial Ideals and Factor Rings

 The next theorem provides a kind of converse.

-\bth Let $R$ be a (commutative, unital) ring, and let $I$ be an ideal.
-Suppose $I$ is a vector space over $\Q$, and that $R/I$ is binomial.
-Then $R$ itself is binomial, and $I$ is a binomial ideal. \eth
+\begin{theorem} Let $R$ be a (commutative, unital) ring with an ideal $I$.
+Suppose $I$ is a vector space over $\Q$ and that $R/I$ is binomial.
+Then $R$ itself is binomial, and $I$ is a binomial ideal. \end{theorem}

-\bpr Since $I$ and $R/I$ are both torsion-free, so is $R$, and there is a commutative diagram with exact rows:
+\begin{proof} Since $I$ and $R/I$ are both torsion-free, so is $R$, and there is a commutative diagram with exact rows:

-It will suffice to shew that $R$ is closed under the formation of binomial co-efficients in $\Q\otimes R$.
-Let $r\in R$.
-Calculating in in the ring $\Q\otimes R/I$ yields Since $\binom{r+I}{n}$ in fact lies in $R/I$, it must be that and we are finished.